Top 36 Reasons Why Couples Break Up

 31. Making your partner jealous

 Yes, your love interest may look cute when they feel jealous of seeing you with someone of the opposite sex.
 It is okay to enjoy such attention occasionally, but subjecting them to such feelings frequently can make them feel exhausted to the point that they may not want to be around you.
+A study has shown that “romantic partners’ use of jealousy evocation is inversely correlated with the amount of affection received (10).”
+This means the more you try to make your partner jealous, the less likely they are to be affectionate toward you.
 They might want to settle with someone who does not make them fight for them constantly.

 32. Falling prey to gender myths

-Common and outdated beliefs such as “Men are supposed to earn more than women” or “Women should do the cooking and other household chores” often burden individuals.
+Common and outdated beliefs such as “Men are supposed to earn more than women” or “Women should do the cooking and other household chores” often burden individuals and are major reasons why people break up.
 It can create a sense of dissatisfaction in a relationship and make partners resent each other.

 33. Spending too much time together